Verdict

 The ultimate site about the king of the analogue age

 The next single of the king was released in May 1974.
 On June 8th "If You Talk In Your Sleep" entered the "Hot 100" and the "Easy Listening Chart".
 The song had a run of 13 and 14 weeks and peaked at number 17 and 6, respectively.
 "Help Me" was listed on the "Hot Country Singles" chart for 15 weeks and reached number 6.
 On the domestic market the 45 sold a million copies, abroad it didn't find more than 250,000 buyers.
 According to the RIAA these figures translate to 187.5 million paid streams.
-Today both tracks are no fan favorites.
-On Spotify "Help Me" clocks in at 2.3 million streams, "If You Talk In Your Sleep" was requested half as much.

 The photo on the sleeve was shot in November 1972.
 In contrast to the usual procedure RCA neither promoted the current album "Good Times" nor the forthcoming concert lp "Elvis Recorded Live On Stage In Memphis".